Employees must file a retirement application in order to start receiving their pension.

 As an employer, you can file a disability application on behalf of one of your employees (see Disability Retirement Applications), but other applications or documents must be filed by the employee.
 If an employee gives you their completed retirement application or other NYSLRS form, please forward it to us immediately by email, fax or mail:

 - Email: You can forward NYSLRS forms to us using our secure contact form.
 We consider an emailed form filed on the date we receive the email.
 If the form requires a notarized signature, you must also mail the form to us.
 We must receive the original document in order for the filing requirement to be met and for processing to continue.
+Disability applications can also be emailed to our Disability Processing bureau at [email protected].

 - Fax: You can fax retirement applications to our Benefit Calculation and Disbursements Bureau at 518-474-3510.
 We consider a faxed document filed on the date of transmission; however, we must receive the original document for the filing requirement to be met and for processing to continue.
 Refer to Employer Telephone Contacts for other fax numbers.